Search for a rare disease

 Multiple endocrine neoplasia type 2 (MEN2) is a multiple endocrine neoplasia (see this term), a polyglandular cancer syndrome characterized by the occurrence of medullary thyroid carcinoma (MTC), pheochromocytoma (PCC; see these terms), in one variant, primary hyperparathyroidism (PHPT).
 There are three forms: MEN2A, MEN2B, and familial medullary thyroid carcinoma (FMTC) (see these terms).

 The total prevalence of all MEN2 variants is approximately 1/35,000.
-Of the three MEN2 subtypes, MEN2A accounts for about 70%-80% of cases, familial medullary thyroid carcinoma (FMTC) for 10-20% of cases and MEN2B for 5% of all cases (see these terms).
+Of the three MEN2 subtypes, MEN2A accounts for about 70%-80% of cases, familial medullary thyroid carcinoma (FMTC) for 10-20%, and MEN2B for 5%.

-Antenatal diagnosis is possible and can identify mutations in the RET gene of offspring.
+Prenatal diagnosis is possible and can identify mutations in the RET gene of offspring.

-MEN2 is an autosomal-dominant syndrome and parents have a 50% chance of passing on the RET gene to their offspring.
+MEN2 is an autosomal-dominant syndrome and parents have a 50% chance of passing on the RET gene mutation to their offspring.
 Screening of all first-degree relatives should be performed in order to identify RET mutated gene carriers.